Wyze Outdoor Cam Not Recording Events [Quick Fix]

 If your Wyze Cam Outdoor isn’t recording events and you’re not sure what to do, keep reading.

-We have put together some handy tips in this post to help you resolve the problem.
+I have put together some handy tips in this post to help you resolve the problem.
 Let’s dive in!

 1. Enable Event Recording in the Wyze App